-For more information regarding the IU Kelley School of Business graduate programs please visit our website <a href="https://example.com/here.com/he
+For more information regarding the IU Kelley School of Business graduate programs please visit our website here.

 Courses

 In addition to the general-education and general business curricula discussed previously, students pursuing the B.S. in Business degree must select a major within the business program.
 The major, along with the curriculum for working toward that major, are presented by department in this section and are summarized below.